Celebrate the Present

 Science, which reveals the Epic of Evolution, confirms what prophets throughout the ages and from all major traditions have been saying: our salvation lies in awareness and compassion.
 Science shows that humans are related to all beings.
 We are all one.
 Furthermore, we are interdependent with other beings and with our environment.
 Human survival now depends on “loving our neighbors as ourselves.”

 In former times, a successful survival strategy, sometimes considered moral, was to kill other humans that were not part of your tribe.
 This is no longer true.
-In an age of nuclear weapons, the strategy of war threatens mutually assured destruction (MAD).
+In an age of nuclear weapons and international terrorism, the strategy of war threatens mutually assured destruction (MAD).
 What was once adaptive is no longer adaptive.
 Our world has grown smaller as our technologies have grown larger and more complex.
-This now becomes the environmental reality to adapt to.
+This becomes our new reality.

 Liberating the Human Spirit